puurpl/trezor-crypt/README.md

 ## Improvements

 Please see issues for the most complete list of pending improvements, but here are a few...
 -- Implement key encapsulation in header if file is greater than 16kb - my test files were all successful below 20kb, and 20 itself was mixed.
 -- GUI
 -- Wider range of encryption schemes
 -- Double layer encryption, preferrably allowing the final decryption to happen on the device
 -- Better error handling, providing appropriate error messages when the key is not the correct key etc
--- Ability to us post-quantum asymmetrical encrytption
+-- Ability to use post-quantum asymmetrical encrytption